jsuarez1992/NewsAPI/README.md

 - **Responsive Design:** The app is responsive and works well on both desktop and large screen devices.
 - **Input Validation:** Using REGEX to limit the search to only alphanumeric characters.
 - **Error Handling:** Catch error for different HTTP requests.
+- **Unit Tests:** GetLatestNewsAsync is tested to ensure that the application returns valid data.
 - **API key / Configuration management:** Follow best practices using "appsetings.json" and "IConfiguration" to handle API request, and hiding the key using dotnet user-secrets

 ## What´s next?